"Leonard Dunning," I rolled the words around in my mouth as if tasting them. "Leonard... Dunning..."

 With that in mind I swiftly dressed myself, though finding socks proved to be a bit of a challenge.
-Who puts socks onto the top shelf in a wardrobe anyways?
+I mean, who puts socks into the top shelf in a wardrobe anyways?
 Bah.
-After getting clothed I grabbed my school-bag and headed for the entrance, only stopping by the living room to get my student ID and my wallet on the way.
-I left the papers lying on table.
+After getting clothed I grabbed my school bag and headed for the entrance, only stopping by the living room to get my student ID and my wallet on the way.
+I left the papers lying on the table.
 Unless my unaccounted parents would happen to get back before me (which I sincerely doubted considering the state of the house) I would gather them up in the afternoon.

-My house… Well, the house where I woke up at the very least was one of several more or less identical buildings lining the street near an intersection.
-They were all white-walled, red-roofed family homes with only a small back-garden and their entrances opening almost directly to the sidewalk.
+My house... or rather, the house where I woke up at the very least, was one of several more or less identical buildings lining the street near an intersection.
+They were all white-walled, red-roofed family homes with only a small backyard and their entrances opening almost directly to the sidewalk.

 Speaking of sidewalks, the hilly street was eerily silent.
-Aside of the distant and strangely repetitive sounds of traffic with some ambient birdcalls sprinkled on top there was nothing else to hear.
+Aside from the distant and strangely repetitive sounds of traffic with some ambient birdcalls sprinkled on top, there was nothing else to hear.
 Or see, if we were at that.
-During my uneventful commute to Blue Cherry High I didn’t encounter a single soul.
-To be fair, it only took me about fifteen minutes on foot to reach the school gates and most of that was spent on backstreets and the occasional shortcut through a narrow alley between two buildings, but even then I should have seen someone.
+During my uneventful commute to Blue Cherry High, I didn't encounter a single soul.
+To be fair, it only took me about fifteen minutes on foot to reach the school gates, and most of that was spent on backstreets and the occasional shortcut through a narrow alley between buildings, but even then I should've met someone.

-I not only didn’t encounter a single person, but I also couldn’t find any signs of life; no cars, no pets… I couldn’t even find the birds from which the calls came from.
-I also couldn’t see any trash or dirt on the roadside.
-There weren’t even weeds in the cracks… or cracks if we were at that.
+I not only didn't encounter a single person, but I also couldn't find any signs of life; no cars, no pets...
+I couldn't even find the birds from whom the calls came.
+I also couldn't see any trash or dirt on the roadside.
+There weren't even weeds in the cracks... or cracks if we were at that.
 Normally I might have not even noticed all this, but my prior experiences with the spotless house already primed me.
-The city management must have been filled with neat-freaks.
-Or… Hmmm….
-Maybe my zombie maid hypothesis wasn’t so implausible after all?
+The city management must have been filled with neat freaks.
+Or...
+Hmmm....
+Maybe my zombie maid hypothesis wasn't so implausible after all?

 Anyways, since there was nothing to see and no one to talk to, and especially since I had no idea where I was going and instead just let my legs carry me (they sure knew the way better than I did), I decided to rummage through my school bag to pass the time.
 There wasn't much to see there either.
 A few notebooks.
 Pens and other assorted writing utensils.
 An overdue library book titled ‘Legends of the British Isles' with a bookmark at King Arthur and his round table.
 Nothing to write home about.

 My final find however was quite surprising.
-In fact it was so surprising I didn’t even recognize it for a moment.
+In fact, it was so unusual that I didn't even recognize it for a moment.
 It was a phone.
-One of those ‘dumb-phones’, and an older model at that.
-The kind you could use to clobber someone over the head with without even denting them.
+One of those ‘dumbphones', and an older model at that.
+The kind you could use to clobber someone over the head without even denting them.
 The phone, that is.
-I wouldn’t guarantee the same about the person’s skull.
-After some fiddling I figured out how to turn off the key lock (just who the hell thought pressing down asterisk for three seconds and then pressing the off button was a reasonable idea anyway?)
+I wouldn't guarantee the same about the person's skull.
+After some further fiddling, I figured out how to turn off the key lock (just who the hell thought pressing down asterisk for three seconds and then pressing the off button was a reasonable idea anyway?)
 I immediately looked up my contact list.
-It was a bit of a disappointment.
+Sadly, it turned out to be a bit of a disappointment.

 It contained only one name: Joshua Bernstein.
-I would have expected at least a few more numbers, like my parents’.
-My call history wasn’t much more diverse either; aside of this Joshua fellow there was only one other call from a number I obviously didn’t recognize.
-Maybe that was one of my parents’ numbers after all?
+I would've expected at least a few more numbers, like my parents'.
+My call history wasn't much more diverse either; aside from this Joshua fellow, there was only one other call from a number I obviously didn't recognize.
+Maybe that was one of my parents' numbers after all?
 I decided to try giving it a call later.
-For now I simply saved it in my phone book under the name ‘Mystery Number X’.
+For now, I simply saved it in my phone book under the name ‘Mystery Number X'.

 I locked up my street shoes and headed for the classroom.
 I had no idea which one, so I just set my legs cruising and hoped for the best.
 Hey, it worked out for me this far, didn't it?
 At this point I wasn't even surprised anymore, but the interior of the school building was just as immaculate as, well, everything else.
 By the time I reached the third floor the other students have begun to pour out of the classrooms, filling the hallways with dull steps.